mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - **Azure DB for MySQL** : a PaaS implementation of the community edition
     - MySQL itself began as simple OSS DBMS that got used in LAMP stack - popularized by Facebook & has community, std & enterprise editions
-    - includes HA config at no additional cost, scalability as needed, automated backups with point-in-time recovery, & you only pay for what you use
+    - includes HA config (single zone or multi zone) at no additional cost, scalability as needed, automated backups with point-in-time recovery, & you only pay for what you use
     - provides connection security for firewall, SSL, and can set max # of connections, timeouts, lock modes, etc
     - just like Az SQL Db - don't have to do hardware, network, VM, OS or dbms patching...
         - you WON'T be able to perform certain security & admin features as Azure performs those on your behalf